jodev18/WristTrack/rootfw-5.x/docs/dokka/com.spazedog.lib.rootfw/-command/get-result-success.md

 `open fun getResultSuccess(): `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

-Returns `TRUE` if one of the calls returned with an acceptible result code
+Returns `TRUE` if one of the calls returned with an acceptable result code